-If you are found driving without any insurance, you can face a fine of up to £5000, up to eight penalty points or a discretionary disqualification.
+If you are found driving with no insurance, you can face a fine of up to £5000, up to eight penalty points or a discretionary disqualification.

 By law, every driver must be insured – the bare minimum you can have is third party cover.
 However, many drivers facing a no insurance driving offence genuinely do not realise that they are not covered or that the policy has been cancelled.
 In such circumstances, advice may be needed to establish whether the insurance should be considered ‘void’ or ‘voidable’.

 Increasingly, car-owners are being prosecuted for allowing uninsured people to drive their car.
-The penalties that go along with this conviction carry the same weight as a motorist driving without insurance.
+The penalties that go along with this conviction carry the same weight as a motorist driving with no insurance.
 Be cautious when allowing another person to drive a vehicle for which you are responsible.

 Business or Social?

 Your insurance should specify whether it’s to be used for social, domestic, or business reasons.
 For example, if you’re discovered using a business car for personal reasons, it could be argued that you’re driving incorrectly insured.
-You may even receive similar punishments as someone driving without any insurance at all.
+You may even receive similar punishments as someone driving with no insurance at all.

 Many jobs require employees to drive company cars.
 The responsibility of ensuring this vehicle often lies with your employer and so provided you were unaware of the lack of insurance, you can defend the allegation.

 To speak to one of our Manchester-based solicitors about charges you’re facing, contact us today for legal advice on0800 069 6000 , or fill in our contact form and we will get back to you as soon as possible.
 We have helped many drivers across the UK defend against allegations of driving with no insurance.